reedchan7/kubectl-image/README.md

 Update the image of the first container in a deployment.

+The `--wait` flag monitors the rollout progress in real-time, waiting until:
+1. All new pods are running and ready
+2. All old pods are completely cleaned up
+3. The deployment status reports success

+This ensures you know exactly when your deployment is fully complete and ready to serve traffic.

 ```sh
 # Set a full new image
 $ kubectl image set deployment my-app busybox:1.36